Are you aware you need a strong keyword-rich teaching profile?

 Put your professional summary on a separate piece of paper as you would a cover letter.
 It should be a few paragraphs, no more than one page.
 You can use the professional summary as an opportunity to explain any gaps in employment or other questions that may arise when reading your resume.

-You should begin your statement by briefly discussing why you want the position available.
+Begin your statement by briefly discussing why you want the position available.
 Tie in your relevant skills and accomplishments, and then lead into your past work experience.
-Make sure to consistently refer back to the needs of the current opening and how your acquired knowledge can help you fulfill them.
+Consistently refer back to the current job opening’s needs and how your acquired knowledge can help you fulfill them.

 Don’t use the professional statement as an opportunity to tell a long, winding story.
 Keep it concise and to the point, and remember to proofread after you’re done.
 Proofread again, and then have a friend read it as well.